timcmartin/dotfiles/README.md

 Dotbot will update the submodules and create the requisite symlinks.

+Will want to update `gitconfig` to use personal email instead of work email.

 ## Editing:

 To edit the functionality, of Dotbot, edit the `install.conf.yaml` file.